Tiny Broadwick

 Broadwick ready to drop from a Martin T airplane piloted by Glenn Martin.

-Georgia Ann "Tiny" Thompson Broadwick (April 8, 1893 in Oxford, North Carolina – August 25, 1978 in Long Beach, California), or Georgia Broadwick, previously known as Georgia Jacobs, and later known as Georgia Brown, was an American pioneering parachutist and the inventor of the ripcord.
+Georgia Ann "Tiny" Thompson Broadwick (later Brown; April 8, 1893 – August 25, 1978) was an American pioneering parachutist and the inventor of the ripcord.
 She was the first woman to jump from an airplane, and the first person to jump from a seaplane.

-Early life
+Early life, family and education

-Born to parents George and Emma Ross on April 8, 1893, Georgia Ann Thompson weighed only 3 pounds.
+Born to parents George and Emma Ross on April 8, 1893, Georgia Ann Thompson weighed only 3 lb.
 The last of seven daughters, Georgia was given the nickname "Tiny" due to her small size, as she weighed only 85 lb and was 4 ft 8 in tall.

+At age 12, Tiny Broadwick had married and, at age 13, had a daughter, Verla Jacobs (later, Poythress) (1906–1985).

+Parachuting career

-At age 12, Tiny Broadwick had married and, at 13, had a daughter, Verla Jacobs (later, Poythress) (1906–1985).
-Tiny Broadwick was an abandoned mother working in a cotton mill, aged 15, when she saw Charles Broadwick's World Famous Aeronauts parachute from a hot air balloon and decided to join the travelling troupe, leaving her daughter in the care of her parents.
-She later became Broadwick's adopted daughter, to ease travel arrangements, though she has also been referenced as his wife (with her own family later unclear on the relationship).
-Although she would eventually make her jumps from airplanes, in her early career she jumped from balloons.
+Tiny Broadwick was an abandoned mother working in a cotton mill at age 15, when she saw Charles Broadwick's World Famous Aeronauts parachute from a hot air balloon and decided to join the travelling troupe, leaving her daughter in the care of her parents.
+She later became Broadwick's adopted daughter to ease travel arrangements, though she has also been referenced as his wife, with her own family later unclear on the relationship.
+In her early career, she jumped from balloons.
 Broadwick's wife, Maude, had died on November 2, 1905, performing a jump from a balloon.

-Parachuting career

 Billed as "the doll girl," Tiny Broadwick began performing aerial skydives and stunts while wearing a "life preserver," or parachute, designed by Charles Broadwick, making her first jump out of a hot air balloon on December 28, 1908.
 The skydiving family traveled around and performed at fairs, carnivals, and parks.
 The appeal of the Broadwick flying troupe, according to Tiny Broadwick, was that "it was a very neat and fast act."